 Relentless Pursuit of Accountability for Nursing Home Negligence and Abuse

 When our elderly family members are no longer able to care for themselves, we rely on trained professionals to help.
 Nursing homes and assisted living facilities are supposed to be safe places, in which family members receive compassionate, attentive medical care.
 Unfortunately, elderly individuals are often neglected and abused in nursing homes.
 With more than 24 years of personal injury experience, attorney van der Veen has been presented with this horrific reality all too often, and simply will not tolerate it.
-Look to van der Veen, Hartshorn and Levin for aggressive representation and compassionate commitment to you and your family.
+Look to van der Veen, Hartshorn, Levin & Lindheim for aggressive representation and compassionate commitment to you and your family.
 Our Philadelphia nursing home negligence attorneys hold responsible parties accountable for the harm inflicted on vulnerable loved ones.

 Recognizing the Signs of Nursing Home Abuse and Negligence

 Generally speaking, certain signs and symptoms may be indicative of nursing home negligence or abuse: